 - Communal kitchen

-All three rooms have a similar size and layout, and are fantastically lovely.
+All three studios have a similar size and layout, and are fantastically lovely.
 Each has a private slice of terrace on the roof with deckchairs for sunbathing.
-Library is named after its wall of shelves filled with coffee-table art books; it also has a hammock swinging inside a bright windowed gallery, a perfect spot for your morning brew.
+Library is named after its wall of shelves filled with coffee-table art books; it also has a little dining area inside a bright windowed gallery, a perfect spot for your morning brew.
 Atelier was once the architect's workspace; now styled as a mini workshop, it comes with groovy low-slung chairs and a slimline white four-poster bed.
 We loved our stay in the spacious top-floor studio, Gallery, which has picture-window views over the harbour on all sides, and an original patterned tiled floor set off to perfection by deep grey poured-concrete walls.
 The bathroom, with its powerful rain shower, is also concrete-coated, with zinging mustard-yellow tiles and a heated towel rail.
 There's a walk-in wardrobe area, plus a nook with coffee machine, fridge and kettle.
 Cable TV (an unobtrusive flat-screen) and a selection of DVDs and books make the space feel homely.